Lodur03/NLP-Tricks/README.md

-# NLP-Tricks
+# NLP Bag of Tricks

-Some useful scripts for NLP
+Some useful scripts for Natural Language Processing in Python.

 - **Intro to NLTK:** Examples of *Tokenization, Text Normalization, Similarity, POS Tagging, WordNet and Disambiguation* using primarily [NLTK](https://www.nltk.org/) library.
 - **NLP Pipeline for SPAM:** Example of [Scikit-Learn](https://scikit-learn.org/stable/) Machine Learning Pipeline implementation for classifying SPAM